hackingmaterials/atomate/README.rst

 MatMethods
 ==========

 MatMiner is a library for Materials Science workflows.
-It is currently in development and unsupported.
+It is currently in development and **unsupported**.